muctadir/lama/README.md

 ![LaMa logo](/frontend/assets/lama_nobg.png)
 ===
 LaMa is a Thematic Labelling web application that can be used by multiple users to analyse and label artifacts.
-This tool was developed y a team of 9 students for the Final Bachelor Project at the Eindoven University of Technology.
+This tool was developed by a team of 9 students for the Final Bachelor Project at the Eindoven University of Technology.

 This project aims to build upon the already existing [Labeling Machine tool](https://github.com/muctadir/labeling-machine) by extending it and adding new functionalities, which include but are not limited to a new API and remaking the User Interface (UI).